gjuhasz86/webrocky/README.md

 Example to generate the md5 hash of your password:
 ```
 $ echo -n "mysecretpassword" | md5sum | tr [:lower:] [:upper:]
+4CAB2A2DB6A3C31B01D804DEF28276E6  -
 ```
+(The above example shows the actual output for the password `mysecretpassword`.
+If you generate the hash by any other means, make sure it matches this example.)

 ## Appendix
 ### Legal